-You may not have heard of the Employee Retention Credit (ERC) until recently.
-If so, you’re not alone!
-That’s because businesses who applied for the Paycheck Protection Program (PPP) loan in 2020, weren’t eligible to apply for the ERC.
+What Does ERC stand for?
+Employee Retention Credit.
+Until recently Paycheck Protection Program (PPP) loan in 2020, weren’t eligible to apply for the ERC.
 In 2021 though that has all changed.
 Now businesses who applied for the PPP loan are eligible for the Employee Retention Credit both retrospectively and in 2021, which is HUGE!
 This news was released in December 2020 with the passing of the Consolidated Appropriations Act.

 In order to understand the Employee Retention Credit, we will take a time machine all the way back to March 2020 (don’t worry we will be sure to quickly come back to present day.)

 In March of 2020, the U.S. Federal Government signed a $2 trillion relief act, known at the CARES Act, that aimed at providing relief to individuals, businesses, and government organizations.
 As a part of the CARES Act, if your business was hit hard due to the effects of COVID-19, you were eligible to apply for one of two incentives that would help businesses keep employees on staff during the pandemic.
 These incentives were known as the Paycheck Protection Program (PPP) and the Employee Retention Credit (ERC).

 The PPP loan was the most notable of the two and it provided forgivable loans to businesses with fewer than 500 employees.
 If you applied for the PPP loan, then you were barred from applying for the Employee Retention Credit.
 The Employee Retention Credit was not limited by the number of employees and is a refundable payroll tax credit.
 The credit was available to tax payers who either had their business fully or partially suspended during a quarter in 2020 or had a drastic drop in gross receipts compared to quarters in 2019.
 If they qualified, they could receive a credit of up to $5,000 per employee that received a qualified wage.